emilschmitz/cesare/README.md

 ## IMPROVEMENT IDEAS

 * as environment, try using a (sufficiently large) non-instruct fine-tuned model
-* Jason Weston: 'rewrite and remove the bias' for describer. but how to do it exactly?
+* Idea inspired by Jason Weston's lesson: 'rewrite and remove the bias' for describer. but how to do it exactly?
 * Is concept of 'actuator' of use?